Spicy Korean Gochujang Beef Noodles

 - 12 ounces rice noodles or noodles of choice

-- ¼ cup low sodium soy sauce or tamari
+- ¼ cup low sodium gluten free soy sauce (tamari)

 - 2 tablespoons coconut cream